toast-tk/toast-tk-agent/README.md

 $ ./toast-tk-webapp
 ```

+2. Install and Launch a local Mongo Database
-Open http://localhost:9000 in Google Chrome and Enjoy !
+3. Open http://localhost:9000 in Google Chrome and Enjoy !

 # More Information